-Effect of Private Information on Acquisition and Maintenance Performance: 3.3.2.
-To assess whether the loss of private information after a transfer impacts effort allocation. we test whether the IRR of loans acquired and the probability of loan delinquency at the time of maintenance (conditional on credit rating) differ during the learning period when there is no private information.
-Assuming a one month learning period for private information (see Appendix B for the analysis that justifies this assumption), Figure 2a shows that the loans acquired by salespeople with private information have a lower expost IRR than those acquired by the salespeople without.
-This suggests that salespeople use their private information to selectively bring in lower-quality loans, which are easier to acquire.
-Moreover, Figure 2b shows that the average delinquency probability of loans collected by the salesperson when they have private information is lower than when they do not.
-Thus, salespeople use their private information to selectively collect loans that are well maintained upon effort.
-This implies that private information can either benefit or hurt the firm's profit: it can help increase efficiency by allowing salespeople to target the right customers for maintenance, but enhance the incentive misalignment between salespeople and the firm by encouraging salespeople to selectively acquire the easier-to-acquire. less profitable customers.
-More detailed regressions that control for loan and salesperson observables, incentive states, and fixed effects; replicate the robustness of these conclusions can be found in Kim et al. (2019).
+shows the expost IRR of loans acquired by salespeople with private information (during the non-learning period) is lower than that of loans acquired by salespeople without private information (during the learning period).
+This suggests that salespeople at the loan acquisition stage use their private information to selectively bring in lower-quality loans, which are easier to acquire.
+Figure 2b shows that when there is private information, loan delinquency probabilities are lower.
+This suggests that salespeople are able to use their private information to appropriately target their efforts on the right loans to improve loan maintenance.
+Overall, the descriptive evidence above implies that private information can either benefit or hurt the firm's profit; it can increase efficiency by allowing salespeople to target the right customers for maintenance, but also enhance the incentive misalignment between salespeople and the firm by encouraging salespeople to selectively acquire the easier-to-acquire, less profitable customers.
+Additional regressions that control for loan and salesperson observables, incentive states, and fixed effects that replicate these conclusions are presented in Kim et al. (2019).